ejunjsh/goproxy/README.md

 # goproxy
-support tcp,http proxy, more proxy mode are in the road.
+supports tcp,http, more proxy modes are on the road.

 ## run
 go get github.com/ejunjsh/goproxy